SomnathVN/STUDENT-API/README.md

 Currently, the only available endpoint is:

+- `POST /` - creates student in students table.
-- `GET /` — returns a welcome message.
+- `GET /` — returns student by id and list of student.
+- `UPDATE /` - updates student in students table at given id.
+- `DELETE /` - deletes student in students table at given id.

 > **Note:** Any other route will return a 404 Not Found.